Luannabrandao/luannabrandao/README.md

 👩 Graduated in **System Analysis and Development** from Universidade Anhembi Morumbi (UAM-2020) and studying ciências da Computação

-📚 I'm always updating myself on market technology trends through technological courses and bootcamps.

-🎓 I have certification in Scrum.

  <div>
   <a href="https://github.com/Luannabrandao">